micmejia/bible-dump/NKJV/Numbers/Num 10.md

 So they started out for the first time according to the command of the Lord by the hand of Moses.

 ###### 14
-The [^b]standard of the camp of the children of Judah set out first according to their armies; over their army was Nahshon the son of Amminadab.
+The standard of the camp of the children of Judah set out first according to their armies; over their army was Nahshon the son of Amminadab.

 ###### 15
 Over the army of the tribe of the children of Issachar _was_ Nethanel the son of Zuar.